vanpattenmedia/wpro/readme.txt

 = current master/trunk alpha/beta/dev =

 *	Major speedup.
-*	Split code into different files and more specific classes.
+*	Unit testing.
+*	Added backend: Custom filesystem directory.
+*	Themes can register site-specific backends in functions.php.
+	Backends can be bundled as WordPress plugins.
+*	WP-Cli support for setting/getting WPRO options.
 *	The plugin is more modular than before.
 Use WordPress style hooks, actions and registering to add/change functionality.
-*	Themes can register site-specific backends in functions.php.
-	Backends can be bundled as WordPress plugins.
 *	Added a lot of debug logging.
 *	Can write debug log msgs to a custom log file, or to PHP error log.
-*	Added some unit testing.
-More tests needs to be written.
-*	Added backend: Custom filesystem directory.
+*	Split code into different files and more specific classes.
 *	Don't urlencode() URL:s unnecessarily (like national chars/utf-8/yada yada, you get it...)
-*	Buggfix: Duplicate filename check did not always work.
+*	Bug fix: Duplicate filename check did not always work.
 Now it does.

 = 1.2 =